cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 ### [Job Card Detail Form](https://app1.cliosight.com/app/forms/113/show/public?noNavbar=true)  |   [Revenue and Expenses Summary](https://app1.cliosight.com/app/reports/132/show/public?noNavbar=true)  | [Auto Repair Shop CRM](https://app1.cliosight.com/app/applications/4/show)

 ### Highlights
-1. Scheduled jobs for updating various tables and notifying through email.
+1. Scheduling jobs for updating various tables and notifying through email.
 2. Complex queries in reports with variables for fetching values entered in report forms.

 ### Application Schema
 The auto repair shop CRM template is a modified version of 'Tight the Nut' Garage web application.
-It is similar to the Revenue and Expenses template but it was created as a part of our user research while engaging with local small offline businesses.
+It is similar to the Revenue and Expenses template, but it was created as a part of our user research while engaging with local offline businesses.
 We noticed our potential users' preference for mobile apps and conventional CRM software such as Vyapar app, Khatabook and Pagaarbook for billing, accounting, HRM and other purposes.
 Therefore, we decided to create our own CRM that incorporates features from all these different solutions.

 ### Primary entities
 1. Job Card